DanKaufmanDev/IconForge/README.md

 IconForge is a performance-focused, utility-style icon framework that lets you load **only the icons you need**.
-Powered by a JIT (Just-In-Time) compiler, IconForge tree-shakes unused icons, dynamically injects CSS at runtime, and delivers blazing-fast performance — whether you use it via CDN or as an npm package.
+Powered by a JIT (Just-In-Time) compiler, IconForge tree-shakes unused icons, dynamically injects CSS at runtime, and delivers blazing-fast performance — whether you use it via CDN or IconForge CLI.

 ## Features